-20. The Panel will handle research outputs in non-traditional form according to paragraphs 35-37 of the General Panel Guidelines.
-The Panel expects to receive additional information about each non-traditional output in terms of its novelty, method used to ensure academic rigour in the production of the output, deliverables, and dissemination method.
+19. The Panel will handle research outputs in non-traditional form according to paragraphs 35-37 of the General Panel Guidelines and as stipulated at paragraph 11 above.
+The Panel expects to receive the said additional description of up to 300 words about each non-traditional output in terms of its originality, significance, method used to ensure academic rigour in the production of the output, deliverables, and dissemination method.